thijsp/Machine-Learning-in-Power-Systems/README.md

 * Step 3: Open the terminal
 * Step 4: Activate the virtual invironment
   *  $source test2/bin/activate
-* St ep 5: Open Jupyter notebook  in the virual invironenment
+* Step 5: Open Jupyter notebook  in the virual invironenment
   * $jupyter notebook
-* step 6: Follow the assignments in machine_learning.ipynb
+* Step 6: Follow the assignments in machine_learning.ipynb

 ## Introduction on Neural Networks